https://people.eecs.berkeley.edu/~bh/ssch17/lists.html

 β 17.7

-can take any number of arguments.
+Appendmay remind you ofsentence.
+They’re similar, except thatappendworks only with lists as arguments, whereassentencewill accept words as well as lists.
+Implementsentenceusingappend.
+(Note: The built-insentencecan take any number of arguments.
 First write a version that accepts only two arguments.
 Then, optionally, try to write a version that takes any number.
-Also, you don’t have to worry about the error checking that the realsentence
+Also, you don’t have to worry about the error checking that the realsentencedoes.)

 Let me try iterating my way to a working procedure for this one.